tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ### Backyard-Insight

 **Backyard-Insight** is a dashboard hosted at [https://backyard-insight.info/](https://backyard-insight.info/) that visualises the metrics gathered by **Backyard-Observer**.
 The main dashboard features a graph that shows the likelihood of winning by each player at any point during the game.
 Above the graph is a facsimile of _Guilty Gear -Strive-'s_ UI, as you hover over the graph this will update and reflect the state of the game when the prediction was made.
 This can also serve as a historical record of the game.
-Additionally if the character Asuka is present, information about his 'spells' is also displayed, I will go into further details about this later on.
+Additionally if the character Asuka is present, information about his 'spells' are also displayed, I will go into further details about this later on.
 The 'Game Stats' tab shows a comparison of some resource, such as burst and tension usage, between the two players.

 ![Backyard-Insight](https://cdn.jsdelivr.net/gh/tmltsang/Backyard-Insight/docs/images/demo.gif)
 _Nitro vs Tatuma at EVO Grand Finals_

 Under 'Player Stats', a couple of tables of statistics are shown for each player.
 The top table shows the statistics, such as burst and tension usage, in each round or game.
 The bottom table is an aggregate of these statistics showing a players average usage per round or game, win or loss.
-By default it shows an aggregate across all matches however it can be grouped by character, tournament or tournament round.
+By default it shows an aggregate across all matches, however it can be grouped by character, tournament or tournament round.

 ### Notebooks